DigitalPublishingToolkit/TOD50/md/06TruckPatriots.md

 dissatisfaction with his defeat by alluding to electoral misconduct by authorities, vaguely encouraging peaceful demonstrations, and deflecting any potential accusations of violence incitement by attacking the left.
-In a speech, he declared that
+In a speech, he declared that:

 > (\...)
 The current popular \[Bolsonarist\] movements are the result of
 > indignation and a sense of injustice regarding how the electoral process